 Share a concern

-If you’re worried about someone, call the national police Prevent advice line 0800 011 3764, in confidence, to share your concerns with our specially trained Prevent officers.
+If you’re worried about someone, call the ACT Early Support Line on 0800 011 3764, in confidence, to share your concerns with our specially trained officers.

-This advice line is available every day 9:00am – 5:00pm.
+This support line is available every day 9:00am – 5:00pm.
 Calls outside of these hours will be transferred to specialist Counter Terrorism officers.

 If you’re deaf, hard of hearing or have a speech impairment, a police non-emergency number is available as a text phone service on 18001 101.